-SMS short codes were developed by wireless carriers (AT&T, T-Mobile, Verizon, Sprint, etc.) as an alternative to regular 10-digit mobile phone numbers used by consumers.
-These SMS short codes were to be easier for consumers to read and remember, as they were 5-6 digits in-length.
-For more information on SMS short codes, click here.
+AT&T, T-Mobile, Verizon, and other major wireless carriers developed SMS short codes as an alternative to regular 10-digit mobile phone numbers.
+Compared to traditional 10-digit phone numbers, SMS short codes are much easier for consumers to read and recall as they are about half the length.
+For more information about SMS short codes, click here.

-With the majority of shared short codes being used by thousands, or even tens of thousands of businesses and organizations, it’s become impossible to guarantee that all users of a shared short code are in compliance with the wireless carrier rules.
-It’s because of this that the U.S. Short Code Directory can not ensure that when using a shared short code, that text messaging will not be interrupted due to another’s misuse of the shared short code.
+With the majority of shared short codes being used by thousands, or even tens of thousands of businesses and organizations, it’s impossible to guarantee that all users of a shared short code are in compliance with wireless carrier rules.
+It’s because of this that the U.S. Short Code Directory cannot ensure that when using a shared short code, that text messaging will not be interrupted due to another’s misuse of the shared short code.

 For that reason, while dedicated short codes cost a bit more financially, they are by far the safer route to go to prevent any interruptions in text message marketing, to be able to create unlimited keyword campaigns, to access the highest messaging speed available, and to have total control of your text message marketing campaigns.
 Read more about the benefits of a dedicated short code.